Probate Q&A Series

 • Serve a written demand before petitioning the court to enforce repayment.

-• When an heir files bankruptcy, file a proof of claim and request relief from the automatic stay.
+• When an heir files bankruptcy, file a proof of claim and request relief from the automatic stay if needed.

-• Use turnover motions in bankruptcy to recover estate property held by the debtor.
+• Use appropriate bankruptcy procedures to seek recovery of property or funds held by the debtor, if applicable.

 Contact Pierce Law Group